the-codinator/LeetCodeTester/README.md

 Create test case file (`lct/org/example/MyClass.txt`) in your resources containing testcase(s).
 The file must be divided into 2 parts: input & output.
-The input section is the input for testcase(s) which follows the same format as LeetCode custom test cases input for problems.
+The first section is the input for testcase(s) which follows the same format as LeetCode custom test cases input for problems.
 The second part is the expected output, corresponding to each input test case.
-The 2 sections MUST BE SEPARATED by AT LEAST 3 BLANK LINES.
+While it isn't required, keep a few blank lines between the input and output to maintain distinction.
 This format is to allow easy copy-pasting between LeetCode's UI and the test file.

-Run class as a JUnit 5 test from your IDE / command line.
+Run the class as a JUnit 5 test from your IDE / via command line.

 ### Advanced Usage